pytorch/vision/CONTRIBUTING.md

 ### New model

 More details on how to add a new model will be provided later.
-**Important.** Please, do not send any PR with a new model without discussing it in an issue as, most likely, it will not be accepted.
+Please, do not send any PR with a new model without discussing it in an issue as, most likely, it will not be accepted.

 ### New dataset

-More details on how to add a new model will be provided later.
-**Important.** Please, do not send any PR with a new dataset without discussing it in an issue as, most likely, it will not be accepted.
+More details on how to add a new dataset will be provided later.
+Please, do not send any PR with a new dataset without discussing it in an issue as, most likely, it will not be accepted.

 ### Pull Request